 The Yesware platform is primarily built on Salesforce’s Heroku™ platform, which in-turn runs within the AWS infrastructure, and uses additional AWS services such as S3.
 As such, Yesware inherits the control environment which AWS maintains and demonstrates via SSAE16 SOC 1, 2 and 3, ISO 27001 and FedRAMP/FISMA reports and certifications.

 SOC 2 Type II

-Statement on Standards for Attestation Engagement (SSAE) No. 16 is an American auditing standard issued by the American Institute of Certified Public Accountants (AIPCA) and is used to create a SOC 2 branded report.
-The SSAE 16 audit report is aligned with the International Standards for Assurance Engagements (ISAE) No. 3402 auditing standard.
+Statement on Standards for Attestation Engagement (SSAE) No. 18 is an American auditing standard issued by the American Institute of Certified Public Accountants (AIPCA) and is used to create SOC 1 and SOC 2 branded reports.
+The SSAE 18 audit report is aligned with the International Standards for Assurance Engagements (ISAE) No. 3402 auditing standard.
 This allows for the report to be recognized both in the U.S. and throughout the world.

 A Service Organization Control (SOC) 2 report, titled “Report on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality or Privacy” is designed to meet a broad set of reporting needs about the controls at a service organization in the form of a CPA firm’s independent attestation report.
 SOC 2 reports are based on the AICPA Trust Services Principles and Criteria under AT Section 101.